Skip links and keyboard navigation

 Transmission

 Cases where human to human transmission have occurred have been in situations where there is close contact with infected cases, such as caring for infected patients in healthcare settings.
 It is not known if the mode of transmission was via respiratory droplets, direct contact or via fomites.
-Mucous membrane inoculation and enteric routes are possible transmission pathways in human to human spread.
+Mucous membrane inoculation and enteric routes are possible transmission pathways in human-to-human spread.

 Infection control